 - Calculate what each item costs per unit (not per package)

-- Update your cost prices when packaging prices rise
+- Update your cost prices right away if packaging prices rise

 - Regularly compare other suppliers

-With a system like KitchenNmbrs you can record packaging costs per dish and automatically include them in your food cost calculation, so you never forget to factor them in again.
+Tools like KitchenNmbrs let you record packaging costs per dish and automatically include them in your food cost calculation, so you never forget to factor them in again.

 How do you calculate packaging costs? (step by step)